Center for Renewable Energy & Appropriate Technology

 The villages benefitting from the programme were Kampung Boribi Kanibongan, Kampung Gunsali, Kampung Mapad Kanibongan, Kampung Ranggal and Kampung Mangkapon Darat.

-Video owned by Yayasan Mekar Petronas published on Youtube
+Video owned by Yayasan Mekar Petronas, published on Youtube

 Micro Hydro Project KOBULU